(Wojna Swiatow – Nastepne Stulecie)

 Piotr Szulkin was a Polish director who emerged in the 1970s and gained a certain distinction – one not widely known in the West – for a handful of science-fiction films that come with a strong allegorical content.
 These include The Golem (1979) set in a technology-controlled future; the post-holocaust film O-Bi, O-Ba: The End of Civilization (1985); and Ga-Ga: Glory to the Heroes (1986) concerning humans landing on an alien world.
 Into the 1990s and beyond, with more sporadic works such as Femina (1991) and the satire King Ubu (2003), it appears that Piotr Szulkin has abandoned genre material, if not filmmaking altogether.

 H.G.
 Wells’ The War of the Worlds (1898) is a science-fiction classic that created the alien invasion genre.
 It is an immensely influential landmark classic.
-It has been filmed several times – most prominently as George Pal’s The War of the Worlds (1953) and Steven Spielberg’s War of the Worlds (2005), as well as two B-budget efforts with the period-set The War of the Worlds (2005) and The Asylum’s modernisation War of the Worlds (2005).
+It has been filmed several times – most prominently as George Pal’s The War of the Worlds (1953) and Steven Spielberg’s War of the Worlds (2005), as well as two B-budget efforts with the period-set The War of the Worlds (2005) and The Asylum’s modernisation War of the Worlds (2005), and the BBC mini-series The War of the Worlds (2019).
 Despite its appropriation of H.G.
 Wells’ title and the opening dedication to Wells and Orson Welles – who made his famous radio adaptation of the story in 1938 – The War of the Worlds – Next Century is not an adaptation of the Wells novel.

 On the other hand, while The War of the Worlds – Next Century does not adapt Wells, it reworks many of the major themes (and often in very different ways).
 The Wells novel was an allegory for the British Empire finding the certain invincibility in its own might coming up against a superior power.
-Each of the other major film versions of the book adapt this allegory to fit the times they were made – the Pal version turned it into a parable for post-War American dominance and fear of the new terrors that had been unleashed with the atomic bomb; Steven Spielberg turned it into an allegory for the Iraq War.
+Each of the other major film versions of the book adapt this allegory to fit the times they were made – the Pal version turned it into a parable for post-War American dominance and fear of the new terrors that had been unleashed with the atomic bomb; Steven Spielberg turned it into an allegory for the Iraq War, the BBC series for Brexit.